 \subsection{Validity}

 Although subjective evaluation is often considered the most meaningful way of evaluating the output of generative systems, the results cannot be automatically assumed to be robust or reliable.
 Subjective evaluation of system output (Sect.~\ref{sec:subjective_eval}) usually relies on survey approaches \cite{hernandez-olivan_subjective_2022}, much as quantitative user data collection relies on questionnaires (Sect.~\ref{sec:quant_data}).
-However, survey creation and questionnaire design is non-trivial~---~the creation of batteries and psychometrics in psychology is an entire subfield \cite{gehlbach_measure_2011, sanbonmatsu_impact_2021}.
-Moreover, questionnaires have not yet been developed to cover many experiential aspects of human-AI interaction such as people's feelings of agency.
+However, designing surveys and questionnaires is non-trivial~---~the creation of batteries and psychometrics form an entire subfield of psychology \cite{gehlbach_measure_2011, sanbonmatsu_impact_2021}.
+Moreover, \alex{existing questionnaires often fail to capture experiential aspects of human-AI interaction, such as users’ sense of agency}\strikethrough{questionnaires have not yet been developed to cover many experiential aspects of human-AI interaction such as people's feelings of agency}.
 A considerable number of researchers working on generative music systems lack the background, skill and/or resources to successfully carry out such surveys with valid, reliable, and replicable results \cite{yang_evaluation_2020}.

 In addition, there is a known bias in people's perception against AI-generated music \cite{shank_AI_2023}.
-As such, any test in which a question about human vs.\ machine creation is raised may introduce bias in the results.
+As such, \alex{tests highlighting human vs.\ machine authorship}\strikethrough{any test in which a question about human vs. machine creation is raised} may introduce bias in the results.
 With respect to Turing tests, \citet{hernandez-orallo_twenty_2020} point out that a known validity issue with Turing tests is that the outcomes cannot disambiguate whether the model was a good imitator, or the human was a poor judge.